-A force out is when a fielder, typically a baseman, gets possession of the ball and touches the bag with his foot while holding the ball.
-Touching the bag with the ball at first base will always result in an out, since the kicker is required to go to first base.
+A force out is when a fielder, typically a baseman, gets possession of the ball and touches the bag with her foot while holding the ball.
+Touching the bag with the ball at first base will always result in an out, since the kicker is required to go to first base after they kick a ball inbounds.
 Force outs can only happen at second base, third base, and home plate if there is a kicker occupying the preceding base.

-There are lots of interference types in kickball.
+There are a lot of types of interference in kickball.
 If a spectator, player, referee, fielder, or obstruction interferes with the game, then interference will be called.
 Interference results in the previous play being discounted.
 If a base runner interferes with a fielder's attempt to field the ball, such as kicking it while running the bases, he will be called out by the referee.

 The referee of your kickball game is responsible for calling players out.
 There are three referees in a kickball game:

 A team can get up to three outs at once in kickball, though it is uncommon.
 If a fielder was to catch a fly ball, tag a player out, and then throw a player out at base all in one play, this would be a triple-play and lead to three outs.